Waltham Forest and Redbridge School Business Professionals Conference & Exhibition

 Keynote speakers include Nick Saunders, “The Family Man” and author of “You can choose your friends …”; Dai Durbridge of Browne Jacobson LLP; Sue Hugo, Consultant with the Education Support Partnership and Dave Keeling, Actor, Comedian and Stand Up Educationalist.

 The event is open to all School Business Professionals in Waltham Forest, Redbridge and surrounding areas and delegates are urged to register here to secure their places as soon as possible.
-The cost per delegate is £60 for the first delegate and £45 per subsequent delegate from the same school with early bird discounts available if booked prior to 26th April 2019.
+The cost per delegate is £60 for the first delegate and £45 per subsequent delegate from the same school.
 The cost includes VAT, lunch and refreshments throughout the day.

 Education suppliers are invited to take a stand at the exhibition running alongside the Conference and should note that space is limited at this particular venue and can only be offered on a first come, first served basis.